-Croatia: Marubeni will seek 5 million euros from HEP as compensation for TPP Plomin C project16.
-March 2017. / SEE Energy News
+Croatia: Marubeni will seek 5 million euros from HEP as compensation for TPP Plomin C project, SEE Energy News

 Japanese company Marubeni, the would-be investor in the project for the construction of coal-fired thermal power plant Plomin C worth about one billion euros, is planning to sue the state-owned power utility HEP.

 According to the proposed agreement, HEP would be obliged to purchase the majority of electricity produced at the plant at agreed prices, which was later assessed as irregular state aid that could distort the market by the European Commission (EC).
 It was advised that the business model should be changed, but that was not favorable for Marubeni due to the high cost of the project.

 Marubeni now plans to seek 5 million euros from HEP on behalf of the costs incurred during the preparation of tenders, which the Japanese company is entitled to, according to the agreement signed between the two companies.
 With this lawsuit as a leverage, Marubeni is now trying to negotiate compensation with HEP in the form of participation in an alternative project.
 HEP has already hired consultancy company Booz Allen to help it with the potential lawsuit.